-Most of LogicMonitor’s Windows data collection uses WMI queries, but we do utilize Perfmon counters for our Windows SQL Server, Exchange, SMTP, & Terminal Services monitoring datasources.
-If you are having gaps of No Data for these datasources in particular, but the rest of your data collection (CPU, Disk, Memory, Ping, DNS metrics) is stable, then you most likely have an issue with Perfmon.
+Most of LogicMonitor’s Windows data collection uses WMI queries, but we do utilize Perfmon counters for our Windows SQL Server, Exchange (earlier versions), and SMTP DataSources.
+If you see gaps of No Data for these DataSources in particular, but the rest of your data collection (CPU, Disk, Memory, Ping, DNS metrics) is stable, then it is likely there is an issue with Perfmon on the monitored device.

 Because Perfmon accesses performance counters from remote hosts, it is necessary that your collector services have Local Administrative privileges to access counters on your remote host if you are using a domain.
 If you are using a workgroup, your collector will need to be running under a user that has Local Administrative rights on the remote workgroup host that you are attempting to monitor.

 NOTE: If the WMI credentials set for your device include a domain\user, but the remote computer is in a different domain, and the user is local, you may need to define pdh.user and pdh.pass properties to access Perfmon data.
-If pdh.user and pdh.pass properties are defined on your device, they will be used over any wmi username and password properties defined for collecting Perfmon data.
+If pdh.user and pdh.pass properties are defined on your device, they will be used over any WMI username and password properties defined for collecting Perfmon data.

 The most common symptoms seen when troubleshooting Perfmon instability are issues where Perfmon is having difficulty initiating a connection to a remote host.
-This must succeed between the collector and host in order for the LogicMonitor ActiveDiscovery mechanism to detect which Perfmon performance counters are available on the remote host and to read data from the host.
+This must succeed between the collector and host in order for the LogicMonitorActive Discovery mechanism to detect which Perfmon performance counters are available on the remote host and to read data from the host.